deeplyfriedchicken/Jared-PC/README.md

 * Advanced > USB Configuration > XHCI Hand-off -> Enabled

 ### Wi-Fi / Bluetooth
-* I replaced the stock Asrock Wi-Fi / BT card with a BCM94350ZAE WiFi / Bluetooth Chip. (create an issue if you'd like more documentation on this process)
+* ~~I replaced the stock Asrock Wi-Fi / BT card with a BCM94350ZAE WiFi / Bluetooth Chip. (create an issue if you'd like more documentation on this process)~~
+* [Moving to this card](https://www.ebay.com/itm/252319175707?ul_noapp=true) - will update after testing and installing

 <a name="motivation"></a>